 Oftentimes, students realize that there are many habits and expectations that they bring into their new living environment that may be different than his/her roommates .
 Meeting and living with a student who has a different set of habits and expectations may be difficult, but can often be worked out through communication and/or a conflict resolution.

 3) Encourage Communication.

 Communication is certainly a skill that will benefit your student in all arenas of life.
 Living with a roommate—whether a friend or acquaintance—requires open communication.
 While technology makes it easy to communicate in another medium, the Department encourages students to resolve issues together in a face-to-face setting.
 Please encourage your student to seek help from a staff member if needed early on to address any possible issues.
 The department cannot fix issues in which it is not aware.

 ADDITIONAL HELP AND SUPPORT

 Most roommate conflicts are able to be resolved with a little hard work and compromise.
 Some conflicts require more support and alternate solutions.
 Encourage your student to take advantage of the many support mechanisms in place at Regis University to address conflict.
 The Resident Assistant is an upperclass student who lives on the floor and who has had in depth training on helping students work through conflict.
-The Residence Life Coordinators, professional staff, are also available to help work through conflict and find compromises and solutions.
-The Residence Life Coordinator nor the Resident Assistant will solve the problem, but rather help facilitate the process to resolve the issue.
+The Student Housing and Residential Engagement (SHaRE) coordinators are also available to help work through conflict and find compromises and solutions.
+The Student Housing and Residential Engagement (SHaRE) coordinator nor the Resident Assistant will solve the problem, but rather help facilitate the process to resolve the issue.
 Changing rooms is rarely the first or best option and is often challenging when the building is at full capacity.